Alpha and Omega (film): Plot

-In Alberta, Canada's Jasper National Park, young Omega wolf Humphrey and young Alpha wolf Kate have a secret crush on each other.
-As Kate leaves for Alpha school, Winston, Kate and Lilly's father and leader of the Western Pack, is conscious of their friendship and reminds Humphrey that Alphas and Omegas cannot marry, according to the pack law.
+In Alberta, Canada's Jasper National Park, Omega wolf Humphrey has a crush on his friend, Alpha wolf Kate.
+As Kate leaves for Alpha school, Winston, Kate's father and leader of the Western Pack, is conscious of their friendship and reminds Humphrey that Alphas and Omegas cannot marry, according to the pack law.

 Spring time comes around, and both Kate and Humphrey mature.
 Humphrey and his friends see Kate on her first hunt, pursuing a herd of caribou.
 As Kate and her team close in on the caribou, they are interrupted by two enemy Eastern pack wolves, which causes a stampede.
 As Kate saves the two Eastern wolves from getting trampled, the Western pack wolves start a scuffle.
 Humphrey and his friends break up the conflict.

 Winston meets with Eastern pack leader Tony to discuss the pack's food shortage.
 They agree that merging the packs together would end their conflict.
 They decide that Kate should marry Tony's Alpha son, Garth, to unite the packs, and meet tonight at the Moonlight Howl.
 Kate, overhearing their conversation, begrudgingly agrees for the good of the pack.

 During the Moonlight Howl, Garth reveals he is bad at howling, and an unimpressed Kate politely excuses herself.
 She runs into Humphrey, but the two get tranquilized by park rangers and are taken to Sawtooth National Recreation Area in Idaho.
 They meet golfing goose Marcel, and his duck caddie Paddy.
 Kate and Humphrey learn that they were relocated to repopulate the species, and agree that they must return home to Jasper Park, sneaking in a RV.